RevealBi/Documentation/docs/user/visualization-types/treemap-charts.md

 ---
 title: How to Create Treemap Visualization
-_description: Learn how to create and use Treemap Visualization in Slingshot Analytics.
+_description: Learn how to create and use Treemap Visualization in Reveal.
 ---

-# Treemaps in Analytics
+# Treemaps in Reveal

 The Treemap visualization is used to display hierarchical data as a set of nested rectangles.
 Rectangles of each level are of different sizes and colors.